tod-hilton/minimal-mistakes/_posts/words/2020-05-03-allyship-journey.md

       <a href="/images/allyship-slide-03.png"><img src="/images/allyship-slide-03-sm.png" alt="Allyship journey - slide 3"></a>
     </td>
     <td>
-      <p>In 1967, Kathrine Switzer was the first woman to run the Boston Marathon.
+      <p>In 1967, Kathrine Switzer was the first woman to officially run the Boston Marathon.
         It wasn’t a grand celebration of the officials finally deciding to allow women to run the race.
 Rather, it was a fluke that her registration even went through; she had used her initials on the entry forms instead of her